The year 1934 saw the domination of racing through German technological might in

 "victories" came when Tazio Nuvolari on Dunlops set a new world record for the kilometer at

 321km/h on the Florence Autostrada topping 208 mph at one point.
-The use of two engines was not the only special

 The major reason for its relative lack of success could be traced to its